JetBrains/teamcity-documentation/topics/typed-parameters.md

 ### RegEx Parameter

-This parameter accepts only string values that match the given RegEx expression.
-TeamCity does not allow to run a build if an invalid value is entered.
+This parameter accepts only string values that match the given regular expression.
+TeamCity does not allow running a new build if an invalid value is entered.

 <img src="dk-regexparam-overview.png" width="706" alt="RegEx Parameter"/>